 Aluminum hydroxide binds dietary phosphate and may lead to increased calcium absorption.
 Increased levels of vitamin D3 cause hypercalcemia due to increased calcium absorption.

 Sarcoidosis, hypervitaminosis D, excessive intake of cholesterol or its analogs are the usual causative factors.

 In case of renal disease, normal amounts of dietary calcium may cause hypercalcemia because kidneys are unable to excrete excess calcium.

 Low dietary calcium rarely causes hypocalcemia as the levels get compensated by homeostasis.
 But in states of low, or inappropriately low, serum 1,25(OH)2D [ chronic vitamin D deficiency, osteomalacia, and rickets or kidney disease] low absorption from the intestine may cause hypocalcemia.

 Remodeling hypercalcemia results from increased bone resorption which may occur in primary hyperparathyroidism, and vitamin D poisoning and some malignancies.

-Remodeling hypocalcemia when there is from increased net bone formation.
-For example in parathytoidectomy.
+Remodeling hypocalcemia when there is an increased net bone formation.
+For example in parathyroidectomy.